 Texas law recognizes and encourages private settlement agreements for legal disputes regarding a divorce.
 A divorce settlement may resolve issues concerning the division of the parties' assets and liabilities and include provisions for spousal maintenance, conservatorship, and child support.

 When the parties in a divorce reach an agreement on all key issues, in most instances, a court will approve of their agreement.
 The parties in a divorce are given considerable leeway in resolving most of the aspects of their divorce through private settlement.
 They can even agree on solutions that are not otherwise available under the Texas Family Code.

-Basic Provisions in a Divorce Settlement
+Introductory Provisions in a Divorce Settlement

 At a minimum, the parties should acknowledge the following:

-- Divorce grounds—a private divorce settlement should contain an acknowledgment of facts relevant to the basis for getting a divorce, most commonly the insupportability of the marriage
+- Divorce grounds—a private divorce settlement should contain an acknowledgment of facts relevant to the basis for getting a divorce, most commonly the insupportability of the marriage.

 The length of a party’s marriage is relevant to issues regarding the division of the community estate and spousal maintenance.